adobe/faast-path-to-beautiful-apps/README.md

 ## Next Steps

-Adobe I/O Runtime is currently in beta and going GA in the Summer.
+- Adobe I/O Runtime is currently in beta and going GA in the Summer.
 Come talk to the lab instructor to discuss joining the beta progran and stay tuned on adobe.io!
+- Sign up for our newsletter on updates for Adobe I/O Cloud Native Applications! http://bit.ly/aio-cna

 ## Additional Resources